 Negotiating when the charge is first degree criminal sexual conduct is not an easy feat.
 However, it’s one Nicole has done repeatedly at the client’s request.

 Nicole knows what charges she can negotiate and what charges cause challenges.
 If you hire an attorney that has not been in the trenches, like Nicole has, that lawyer may not be able to negotiate nearly as well as Nicole to get the best outcome for you, because they may not even know what all the possibilities are.

 That is why you hire an experienced attorney like Nicole to get the job done correctly, the first time, on your behalf.
 Do not let just any attorney negotiate your future, and your life.

 An inexperienced attorney may tell you there is NO defense to a first degree criminal sexual conduct charge.
 If you hear this, RUN AND RUN FAST!

 There is always a defense that can be formulated when it comes to first degree criminal sexual conduct, especially when you did not commit the crime.
 The last thing you want is to be a person convicted of such an offense.

 DEFENSES THAT WILL NEVER WORK

-There are a number of defenses that will never work when formulating a defense against a Criminal Sexual Conduct First Degree charge.
+There are a number of defenses that will never work when it comes to a criminal sexual conduct first degree charge:

 - There is no defense of: mistake of his/her age.
-In other words, you thought he/she was 16 years old or he/she told you that he/she was 18 years old or the dating app I was on said you had to be 18 years or older to participate.
+In other words, you thought he/she was 16 years old or he/she told you that they were 18 years old, or the dating app said they had to be 18 years or older to participate.
 There is no defense for: you didn’t know how old she was at the time you began being intimate with him/her.